JBoudou/Itero/doc/api.md

 =======

 A session identifies a user across public API requests.
-Since the middleware is stateless (from the point of view of the front end), sessions are stored only on the front end side.
+Since the middleware is stateless (from the point of view of the front end), sessions are stored only on the front end.

 When a session starts (typically when the user successfully logged in), the middleware sends both a session cookie and a session identifier.
 The session cookie is named `s` and is encrypted by a